Best Places to Trick-or-Treat in Boston: Halloween 2022

 Back Bay also closes off Marlborough Street for trick-or-treat time.
 The energy is super-fun and family-friendly along the whole street, but especially at the corner of Dartmouth, where residents of the big, lovely manse typically set up a spooky display of tombstones and lanterns and host a lively party that spills out onto the street.
 There's also an annual gathering of families on the Clarendon Street playground nearby.

 Family-friendly South End is a hot spot for candy seekers.
 Rutland Street is traffic-free during trick-or-treating hours so your little ones can run free from house to house.
-Two parks in the 'hood, Titus Sparrow Park and Ringgold Park, host pre-trick-or treat parties with pizza and entertainment.
+In years past, two parks in the 'hood, Titus Sparrow Park and Ringgold Park, hosted pre-trick-or-treat parties with pizza and entertainment.

 Rangers passing out candy at the John Fitzgerald Kennedy National Historic Site on Beals Street.
 Photo courtesy of NPS

 Close to Coolidge Corner hotspots, beautiful Beals Street is closed off to cars and open to all trick-or-treaters on Halloween.
 Stop by the John F. Kennedy National Historic site, where rangers and caretakers get into the spirit and hand out treats all evening long.
 Hint: Go on the early side to avoid crowds, and be sure to wear proper footwear to truck up and down the stairs of the Victorian homes safely.

 Brookline is a great place to find lit Halloween displays on beautiful homes.
 Photo courtesy of the Beals Street Civic Organization

 One of the best places to trick-or-treat in Boston is actually in Cambridge.
 This modest street has a lot of fun every Halloween, organizing themed decorations and festivities every year for more than a decade.
 There are lights, sound effects, and lots of spooky fog that makes a trek down Dudley deliciously spooky as night falls.